Richard Ward (businessman)

-Richard Ward (born 1957) joined the Ardonagh Group, in September 2018 as executive chairman of specialty.
+Richard Ward (born 1957) joined the Ardonagh Group in September 2018 as executive chairman of speciality.
 Ardonagh are one of the world's leading independent insurance brokers.

 Ward is on the board of Direct Line Group as the senior independent non-executive director and chair of the remuneration committee, having joined in January 2016.

 Prior to Ardonagh, Ward was executive chairman of Cunningham Lindsey from June 2014.
 Cunningham Lindsey is a provider of claims management and risk services, with over 7,000 employees in 60 countries.

 In addition to Cunningham Lindsey, Ward served as non-executive chairman of Brit Insurance, from 2014 until 2018.
 Ward also served as a non-executive director of Partnership Assurance Group plc between 2013 and 2016 and was a member of the PRA Practitioner Panel of the Bank of England from 2015 until 2020.

 Prior to these roles, Ward was chief executive of Lloyd's of London, from 2006 to 2013.

-Ward previously worked for over ten years at the London based International Petroleum Exchange (IPE), the second largest energy trading exchange, as both chief executive officer and vice-chairman.
+Ward previously worked for over ten years at the London-based International Petroleum Exchange (IPE), the second largest energy trading exchange, as both chief executive officer and vice-chairman.

 Prior to the IPE, Ward held a range of senior positions at BP and was head of marketing and business development for energy derivatives worldwide at Tradition Financial Services.

 Between 1982 and 1988, Ward worked as a senior physicist with the Science and Engineering Research Council, leading a number of research development projects.

 He is married with two children and lives in London.